Peace and conflict studies: Conflict triangle

+Applications of the triangle

+Galtung's violence triangle has often been used to analyse interstate, territorial and ethnic conflicts.
+For example, Taleh Ziyadov applied the model to the Nagorno-Karabakh conflict, examining how direct violence was connected to structural disputes over territory and political status and to cultural narratives that legitimised hostility between Armenians and Azerbaijanis.
+After Galtung's death in 2024, the University of Pisa journal Scienza e Pace dedicated a special issue to his life, work and intellectual legacy.
+In a contribution to this issue, Tiziano Peccia used the triangle in a less conventional context by applying it to a conflict within the Ascione Camorra clan, a local non-state criminal organisation.
+Peccia interpreted physical assaults and threats as direct violence, the clan's patriarchal hierarchy and unequal treatment of women as structural violence, and beliefs concerning honour, fidelity, motherhood and female obedience as cultural violence that helped legitimise this inequality.
+The study therefore extended the model beyond wars and conflicts between states or ethnic groups, arguing that it could also be used to investigate gendered power relations, internal struggles and forms of violence within organised crime and other non-state organisations.

 Appeasement and deterrence

 Appeasement in a strategy of making political, material, or territorial concessions to an aggressive power to avoid conflict.
 Deterrence is a strategy to use threats or limited force to dissuade an actor from escalating conflict, typically because the prospective attacker believes that the probability of success is low and the costs of attack are high.

 Cost of conflict and price of unjust peace

 Cost of conflict is an approach which attempts to calculate the price of conflicts.
 The idea is to examine this cost, not only in terms of the deaths and casualties and the economic costs borne by the people involved, but also the social, developmental, environmental and strategic costs of conflict.
 The approach considers direct costs of conflict, for instance human deaths, expenditure, destruction of land and physical infrastructure; as well as indirect costs that impact a society, for instance migration, humiliation, growth of extremism and lack of civil society.
 The price of unjust peace can be higher than the cost of conflict.